-The DC-coupled version has a front end with a40 MHz bandwidth, suitable for time-domain processing of signals coming from different types of sensors.
-The AC-coupled front end has a bandwidth ranging from 10 MHz to 700 MHz and is suitable for narrow-band signals and digital down-conversion application.
+The DC-coupled version has a front end with a A single trigger input is used to trigger the 40 MHz bandwidth, suitable for time-domain data acquisition in a large ADC buffer with total size of 8 MS per channel.
+The data buffer processing of signals coming from different types of sensors.
+The AC-coupled front end size can be reduced in order to support has a bandwidth ranging from 10 MHz to 700 higher acquisition trigger frequencies.
+MHz and is suitable for narrow-band signals and digital down-conversion application.